-- 1 1/2 cups confectioner's sugar (sifted)
+- 1 cup powdered sugar

 - Adding sauces to desserts may not be something you think of doing, but it sure does enhance the sweet experience!
 There are plenty of toppings to bring to the dessert table—beside whipped cream—including a maple cream sauce, which takes maple syrup to a whole new level with the addition of cream, making it ideal for topping bread pudding or even cheesecake.
 Butterscotch sauce is always a favorite over vanilla ice cream but is even more divine drizzled over a bread pudding.

 - Alcohol-free hard sauce variation: Instead of rum or brandy, use rum extract.